masc-ucsc/livehd/docs/projects.md

 * root 1bit: set to true
 * chunk64 1bit: set to false

-master (16bytes): This is the IDX/NID for Node_pins with PID>0.
+master (12bytes): This is the IDX/NID for Node_pins with PID>0.
 It has the following fields:

-* edge_list 88bits: Using a vbyte compression.
+* edge_storage: Using a vbyte compression.
 This is the list of IDX for input/output.
 The list is ordered to allow fast search.
 The ordered nature also allows better compression for vbyte.
 * master_prev 4bits: It is the pointer to the master node.
 It must be populated